Great for Beginner Instructors

 Thinkific is a popular online course platform in the market.
-In our experience, this is because Thinkific is one of the best platforms for beginners as it offers a FREE plan when other platforms don’t.
+In our experience, Thinkific is one of the best platforms for beginners, as it offers a FREE plan when other platforms don’t.

-Unlike other e-learning platforms on this list, Thinkific doesn’t include a sales funnel builder or email marketing software, but it does offer a quality course hosting experience and the student engagement features like quizzes and course compliance.
+Unlike other e-learning platforms on this list, Thinkific doesn’t include a sales funnel builder or email marketing software but offers a quality course hosting experience and the student engagement features like quizzes and course compliance.

-Furthermore, you can drip your course content from the moment a student enrolls and setup lesson prerequisites before students progress through your course.
+Furthermore, you can drip your course material from the moment a student enrolls and set up lesson prerequisites before students progress through your course.